 In the century before the creation of the Supreme Court of the United States, the British Privy Council heard appeals from the 13 colonies that became the United States and from the other American colonies in Canada and the Caribbean.
 The focus was given to all currently known colonial cases appealed to the Privy Council from the future United States.
 There are links to original documents in England and the United States for the appeals from the 13 colonies.

 The Supreme Court Database is a source for researchers, students, journalists, and citizens interested in the U.S. Supreme Court.
-The Database contains over two hundred pieces of information about each case decided by the Court between the 1953 and 2008 terms.
+The Database contains over two hundred pieces of information about each case decided by the Court between starting with the 1791 term.